 The ideal tomato plant should be 8 to 10 inches tall and dark green with a stocky stem and a well-developed, healthy root system.
-Producing a transplant of this size usually takes three to five weeks.
+Producing a transplant of this size usually takes four to six weeks, depending on environmental conditions.

 A family interested in having only fresh fruit should plant three to five plants per person.
 If enough fruit is wanted for processing, then five to 10 plants per person should be planted.